 With your hunger satisfied, spend the rest of the day exploring the smaller streets that branch off from Stradun.
 Today is the perfect time to visit the churches, museums, and palaces tucked away in the Old Town.

-Also, make sure to enjoy the spectacular scenery in the city.
+Later in the afternoon, make sure to enjoy the spectacular scenery in the city.
 The best way is to take a cable car from Kralja Petra Kresimira IV street (check the map).

 Day 3: A Day Beyond the Walls